tom474/roll_dice_app/README.md

 # Roll Dice Mobile App

-Roll Dice Mobile App is a simple Flutter-based application that simulates rolling a dice.
+Roll Dice Mobile App is a simple application that simulates rolling a dice.
 It features a clean UI, smooth animations, and interactive elements, making it a fun and engaging experience.

 ## Tech Stack